 (Faculty from other colleges may include a statement of support or non-support).

-DEAN OF INSTRUCTION SIGNATURE
+DEAN OF INSTRUCTION/STUDENT SERVICES SIGNATURE

-The appropriate Dean of Instruction from Reedley College must sign the petition.
-The Dean of Instruction may include a statement of support or non-support.
+The appropriate Dean of Instruction/Student Services from Reedley College must sign the petition.
+The Dean of Instruction/Student Services may include a statement of support or non-support.

 Printed Name: